mhleethomas/SQL_DataJobAnalysis/README.md

-# SQL Data Job Analysis
+# SQL Data Job Analysis 📊

 ## Introduction
+Welcome to the SQL Data Job Analysis project!
 This project aims to analyze job postings for Data Analyst roles to identify trends in salaries, required skills, and demand for specific skills.
 The analysis focuses on remote positions with specified salaries to provide insights into the top-paying opportunities and the most valuable skills for job seekers.

 ## Background
 The data for this project is sourced from various CSV files containing information about job postings, companies, and required skills.
 The analysis is performed using SQL queries to extract meaningful insights from the data.

-## Tools I Used
+## Tools I Used 🛠️
-- PostgreSQL: For running SQL queries and managing the database.
+- **PostgreSQL**: For running SQL queries and managing the database.
-- Visual Studio Code: As the code editor for writing and managing SQL scripts.
+- **Visual Studio Code**: As the code editor for writing and managing SQL scripts.
-- CSV files: Containing data about job postings, companies, and skills.
+- **CSV files**: Containing data about job postings, companies, and skills.

 ## The Analysis
 The analysis is divided into several SQL scripts, each focusing on a specific aspect of the data: